lxm11r/ServerlessMicroservices/Challenges/00-Getting-started.md

 #### Challenge

-* Use coherent Naming conventions for resources
+* Use coherent naming conventions for resources
 * Set up an Azure Container registry with admin account
-* Create a Container App environment for multiple container apps in West Europe Region
+* Create a Container App environment for multiple container apps in West Europe region
 * Basic permission concept for accessing resources

 #### Success Criteria